Area minimizing hypersurfaces modulo $p$: a geometric free-boundary problem: Introduction

 We next appropriately modify the key idea of \cite{Simon} that the remainder in the classical monotonicity formula can be used to improve the estimates near the spine of the cone $\bC_0$.
 In Section \ref{sec:Hardt-Simon} this is first done to estimate the distance of $T$ to suitable shifted copies of $\tilde{\bC}$, centered at points of high density of $T$, cf. Theorem \ref{t:Hardt-Simon-main}.
 It is in this section that we exploit crucially a reparametrization of the graphical sheets of $T$ over $\tilde{\bC}$ (cf. Corollary \ref{cor:reparametrization}) and, in particular, the fact that $\tilde{\bC}$ does not contain any ``halfspace of $\bC$ far from $T$''.
 In Section \ref{sec:binding} the $\modp$ structure allows us to prove the so-called ``no-hole condition'', namely some point of high density of $T$ must be located close to any point of the spine of $\tilde\bC$ (which, we recall, is the same as the spine of $\bC$ and $\bC_0$), cf. Proposition \ref{prop:no-holes}.
 The latter is combined with Theorem \ref{t:Hardt-Simon-main} to prove that, upon subtracting some suitable piecewise constant functions with a particular cylindrical structure (the {\em binding functions} of Definition \ref{def:binding functions}), the graphical sheets enjoy good estimates close to the spine, cf. Theorem \ref{thm:est spine}.
 However, again caused by multiplicities $\kappa_{0,i}$, unlike in \cite{Simon}, we need to introduce a suitable correction to the binding functions, and a crucial point is that the size of the latter can be estimated by the product of the excess $\bE^{\sfrac 12} = \bE_k^{\sfrac 12}$ and the distance of $\bC = \bC_k$ to $\bC_0$.\\

 \textbf{Acknowledgments.} C.D.L. acknowledges support from the National Science Foundation through the grant FRG-1854147.
 J.H. was partially supported by the German Science Foundation DFG in context of the Priority Program SPP 2026 “Geometry at Infinity”.
 L.S. acknowledges the support of the NSF grant DMS-1951070.
+A.M. and S.S. acknowledge support of the project PRIN 2022PJ9EFL "\textit{Geometric Measure Theory: Structure of Singular Measures, Regularity Theory and Applications in the Calculus of Variations}", funded by the European Union under NextGenerationEU and by the Italian Ministry of University and Research.